ROCm/HIP/docs/understand/programming_model_reference.rst

 imposed by the strict 1:1 mapping of architectural details to the programming model.

-The rich set of APIs introduced by Cooperative Groups allow the programmer to define their own groups based on run-time predicates, but a set of implicit groups manifest based on kernel launch parameters.
+The rich set of APIs introduced by Cooperative Groups allow the programmer to define their own set of thread groups which may fit their user-cases better than those defined by the hardware.
+The set of implicit groups by kernel launch parameters are still available.

 The thread hierarchy abstraction of Cooperative Groups manifest as depicted in :numref:`coop_thread_hierarchy`.